eternal44/rb-processes/README.md

 - print values instead of returning them

 Maybe it's intended use would be to pipe the STDOUT into another executable command?
-Either way, adapting this API to whatever else we might need seemed straight forward enough.
+Either way, rewriting the API to fit whatever other usecase should not be a problem due to it's structure.

 # Structure